tcb1978/harperdb/README.md

 ## Harper Resource Class (`resources.ts`)

-The core logic for combining local HarperDB data with external data from the Rick & Morty API is implemented in my Harper Resource class, which you’ll find at:
+The core logic for combining local HarperDB data with external data from the Rick & Morty API is implemented in my Harper Resource class.

 ---